-The Jewish World Watch Teen Ambassador Program is an innovative approach to leadership skill building especially created for Los Angeles metro area 9th-12th graders.
+The Jewish World Watch Teen Ambassador Program is an innovative approach to leadership skill building especially created for Los Angeles metro area 10th-12th graders.

 WANT TO BE A TEEN AMBASSADOR?
-The program starts in 2018, apply now.
+The program starts in 2018 so please apply now.
 Fill out the TAP Google Drive Application (preferred method) or click here for the Application as a WORD document (copy, complete and email to firstname.lastname@example.org).